mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual void OnCraft(Recipe recipe)

 Allows you to make anything happen when the player crafts this item using the given recipe.

+### public virtual void ModifyTooltips(List\<TooltipLine\> tooltips)

+Allows you to modify all the tooltips that display for this item.
+See [TooltipLine](https://github.com/bluemagic123/tModLoader/wiki/TooltipLine) for information about ToolTipLine.